 The cleanest raw water samples came from LR1, LRS2 and UR, where typically all the sample could be examined, but no microplastics were quantifiable.
 Both LRS1 and LRS2 WTWs abstract surface water which is then stored in a reservoir before being treated (Table 1).
 Given that LRS2 is using a major river as its source water, the virtual absence of quantifiable microplastics in the raw water may be a testament to the effective settlement in the reservoir being employed there.

 Figure 1.
-Quantifiable (>LOQ) microplastics in raw water, broken down by polymer type found on five repeat visits to six different WTWs having a non-groundwater raw water source. .
+Quantifiable (>LOQ) microplastics in raw water, broken down by polymer type found on five repeat visits to six different WTWs having a non-groundwater raw water source.
+Labels refer to the sum of polymers.

 Microplastics found in potable water.
 Despite obtaining 39 separate potable water samples and filtering very large quantities of potable water, it was very rare to find microplastics above the LOQ (Figure 2) although a range of polymers were present above the LOD (Figure 3).
 With a range of 0.001 to 0.024 microplastic particles/L detected no WTW could be said to be routinely under-performing.
 Although LR1, LR2 and LR3 directly abstract from a lowland river, their potable water product was comparable to the other WTWs.
 Although a Y-axis scale is given in the Figure 3, showing values above the LOD, it should be stressed that these polymers can only be discussed as detected and not accurately quantified.
 The raw data for the particles found by the FTIR and attributed to different polymer groups are shown in SI Table 5.

 Figure 2.
 Quantifiable (>LOQ) microplastics in potable water, broken down by polymer type found on five repeat visits to eight different WTWs.
+Labels refer to the sum of polymers.

 Figure 3.
 All detected (> LOD but often <LOQ) microplastics in potable water.
 Results broken down by polymer type found on five repeat visits to eight different WTWs.
+Labels refer to the sum of polymers.

 The microplastic levels found in potable water (remembering sampling typically takes volumes of 1.5 to 3 m3) were extremely low.
 For example, in 14.2 m3 of all the potable water from GWC after five visits, only one particle of PS and two of ABS were quantified (SI Table 8).
 No individual microplastic polymer has been quantified at greater than 0.002 microplastics/L. The highest value for all polymers combined in a sample was 0.003 total /L if only polymers above the LOQ are counted (Figure 2).